Why Establishing a Routine in Teenagers' Scripture Reading Matters More Than Motivation

 This is why, in teenage Bible reading, the focus is on the direction rather than speed.
 Reading the Bible isn't just about flipping pages; it's about knowing who God is, honestly seeing human sin and weakness, and embracing the gospel of Jesus Christ more clearly.
 If the only feeling left after reading is a sense of achievement, but the heart remains empty, it will be hard to sustain.
 Conversely, even with small portions, taking time to slowly meditate on a paragraph, reflect before God, and develop the habit of self-examination deepens the engagement.
 To foster regularity, referencing articles like 7 Habits of Bible Reading to find methods suited to one’s routine can be helpful.

 For those just starting, the Gospels are a good entry point.
 Mark's Gospel is fast-paced and vivid, making it relatively easy to read without feeling overwhelmed.
 It clearly reveals who Jesus is, how He meets people, and how He teaches His disciples despite their weaknesses.
 Psalms are also good to read alongside — they contain not only joy but also fear, frustration, repentance, and gratitude.
 Teenagers often struggle to put their complex emotions into words, but reading Psalms teaches how to bring raw feelings before God.
 Proverbs offers practical guidance for daily judgment—topics like speech patterns, laziness, anger, and choosing friends are very real.
-If you want to view the whole Bible more comprehensively, checking is worth a look.
+If you want to view the whole Bible more comprehensively, checking Why Reading the Whole Bible Matters is worth a look.